Listen to the article

-Two Toronto ladies are behind the idea to use UV light to clean goods at the checkout counter.
-Alyssa Mincer said she thinks of the concept when is clean down food supplies for her sister, who is pregnant.
+Two Toronto ladies are behind the idea to use UV light for sanitizing groceries at the checkout counter.
+Alyssa Mincer said she thinks of the concept when is cleans down food supplies for her sister, who is pregnant.

 When Mincer called, Gallinger thinks about future alternatives and figure out she might make a move into private value.
 At that point, when she hears Mincer talking “it seems like the exact thing we should do now.” she claims